lifox1/staticwebappstarter-1/README.md

  ![](https://github.com/brandoncwn/staticwebappstarter/blob/main/images/find_static_web_app2.png)

  ## 6. Load Documents!
-Use the Select PDF File to load your documents  *Note: your documents should be in pdf/image format.
+Use the Select PDF File to load your documents
+  **Note**: *your documents should be in pdf/image format.
 The first document loaded may take several minutes.
-However, all subsequent documents should be processed much faster
+However, all subsequent documents should be processed much faster*

  ![](https://github.com/brandoncwn/staticwebappstarter/blob/main/images/web_app_blank2.png)